180D-FW-2020/Team8/README.md

 ## Overview

 We will be creating a framework for creating AR micoroservices.
-This Machine Learning Enchanced Augmented reality Toolkit (MEAT) will be used to generate a few example services:
+This Machine Learning Enchanced Augmented-Reality Toolkit (MEAT) will be used to generate a few example services:

 -  Gesture Recognition
     - hotkeys and sign language to text